Preparing Your Materials

 Leonardo Music Journal

 LMJ features articles written by composers and sound artists about their own work, as well as articles that address theoretical and historical issues that are relevant to contemporary sound and music making.
 LMJ article types are not as defined or organized in each issue as they are in Leonardo.
-Instead, the order of articles in an LMJ issue is determined by each article's place in the development of the issue's theme, which is different every year.
 The two types of LMJ articles are defined by word count.

 Article—word count: 2,500–3,000 words; figure count: up to 7